localvoid/liquid/README.md

 sure that it stays lightweight in all browsers that Dart language supports.
 So, there won't be any support for Web Components, until all major browsers start supporting them.

-## Ownership

-Ownership in our library isn't exactly the same as in React library.
-Component's owner is the Component responsible for creating it.
-And to implement decorator components it is possible to lend components to children.